seoupark1/Stochastic-Control/README.md

 Because less torque was available during the initial phase, the saturated case reduced the tracking error more slowly than the unsaturated case.

-This was the main reason why I moved to constrained MPC.
 LQR is not aware of the actuator limit.
 Therefore, the actual applied control is different from the unconstrained commanded control calculated by LQR.
 I wanted the controller to consider the torque constraint while calculating the control itself.

 ## Experiment 3 - LQR vs RTI-NMPC